-Black ice can be one of the most dangerous hazards for wintertime drivers, since it's nearly invisible.
+Black ice can be one of the most dangerous hazards for drivers, since it’s nearly invisible.

 What is black ice?

-It's referred to as black ice since it's clear and becomes almost invisible against the black asphalt of a road.
-This thin layer is very dangerous because you probably won't see it in advance and may skid, take much longer to brake and find your vehicle much more difficult to control.
+It’s referred to as black ice because it’s clear and becomes almost invisible against the black asphalt of a road.
+This thin layer is very dangerous because you probably won’t see it in advance and might skid, take longer to brake and find your vehicle much more difficult to control.

 When and where does black ice form?